 In the 1880s, the Supreme Court took the view that the privilege protected private books and papers.
 With antecedents in the common law, the privilege protected an individual against a subpoena demanding incriminating private documents.
 Indeed, even if the government obtained the papers without a subpoena, the use of private papers as evidence against their owner was equated with compelled testimony.
 During this same period, the Supreme Court upheld a congressional statute providing for compelled testimony under the grant of transactional immunity, but rejected the claim that corporations could assert the privilege.

-In 1964, the Supreme Court held that the privilege applies against the states as a matter of Fourteenth Amendment due process, and that testimony compelled in state court could not be used against the witness in a federal prosecution (and vice versa).
+In 1964, the Supreme Court held that the privilege applies against the states as a matter of Fourteenth Amendment due process and that testimony compelled in state court could not be used against the witness in a federal prosecution (and vice versa).
 Malloy v.
-Hogan; Murphy v.
-Waterfront Commission.
+Hogan (1964); Murphy v.
+Waterfront Commission (1964).
 Subsequently, Fifth Amendment doctrine changed significantly.
 The most dramatic change was the decision in Miranda v.
 Arizona (1966), holding that information received from the interrogation of arrested persons by the police was presumptively the product of unconstitutional compulsion in the absence of the specific warnings.
-The Miranda doctrine prohibits custodial interrogation absent a knowing and voluntary waiver of the rights to silence and counsel.
+The Miranda doctrine prohibits custodial interrogation without a knowing and voluntary waiver of the rights to silence and counsel.

-Subsequent cases have developed in detail the meaning of custody, interrogation, waiver, and the consequences of invoking silence and/or counsel.
-For example, the Court ruled that if the defendant elects to testify at trial, statements tainted by Miranda violations may be admitted to impeach.
-The Miranda exclusionary rule is also more limited with respect to derivative evidence than the Fourth Amendment exclusionary rule.
-In 2000, in Dickerson v.
-United States, the Supreme Court reaffirmed Miranda and struck down a congressional statute that had purported to return to pre-Miranda practice, although the majority appeared to concede that the Constitution itself did not require the Miranda rule.
+Subsequent cases have developed in detail the meaning of custody, interrogation, waiver, and the consequences of invoking silence or counsel.
+For example, in Berghuis v.
+Thompkins (2010) the Court ruled that a suspect who said nothing in response to the warning and next to nothing in response to police questions for three hours made a voluntary waiver by eventually responding to one of the questions.
+Another line of cases limits the scope of the Miranda exclusionary rule, permitting admission of evidence derived form Miranda violations that would be suppressed if derived from a Fourth Amendment violation.
+If the defendant elects to testify at trial, statements tainted by Miranda violations may be admitted to impeach.
+In Dickerson v.
+United States (2000), the Supreme Court reaffirmed Miranda and struck down a congressional statute that had purported to return to pre-Miranda practice, although the majority appeared to concede that the Constitution itself did not require the Miranda rule.